-Lets take a look at some of the negative aspects/ impact of cognitive, and physical decline in an elderly person.
+Let’s take a look at some of the negative aspects/impacts of cognitive, and physical decline in an elderly person.

 Elderly Home Care and Support Services

-There is a brain which is no longer as sharp as it once was.
-Same applies to hearing and eyesight.
+There is a brain that is no longer as sharp as it once was.
+The same applies to both hearing and eyesight.

-In some cases you could be witnessing very early onset of dementia, Parkinson’s, or both.
+In some cases, you could be witnessing the very early onset of dementia, Parkinson’s, or both.

-These are mostly no more than an irritant such as: can’t take the top off a bottle, open a tin can, moving a chair, or similar type issue.
+These are mostly no more than an irritant such as: can’t take the top off a bottle or open a tin can, moving a chair or similar type issue.
 Once it reaches the stage where general weakness impairs mobility, this then presents a grave risk of stumbling with disastrous consequences.

 Many elderly people simply go ‘downhill’ due to loneliness and isolation.
 Even if the individual is fit, physically and cognitively, isolation and loneliness has an impact too.
 We urge anyone with elderly parents to visit them as often as they. do take into account they are a proud generation, who will never admit they are feeling lonely.

 Elderly care at home.
 In this article, we have attempted to create a picture/scenario which hopefully you can relate to.